 You need someone to investigate the likely cause of the workplace accident.
 If a third party was involved, you could recover more compensation than you would through workers’ comp.
 Examples of possible third-party liability are limitless.
 A few are:

-- A lawsuit against the manufacturer of a machine, scaffolding or other defective item
+- A lawsuit against the manufacturer of a machine, scaffolding, or other defective items

 - A claim against a truck driver at a construction site, or a claim against a subcontractor